 The code specifically outlaws “an act of sexual intercourse, sodomy, oral copulation, or sexual contact with a patient or client,” stating that this is a form of sexual exploitation, a criminal offense.
 Sexual conduct is further defined as “sexual intercourse or the touching of an intimate part of the patient for the purpose of sexual arousal, gratification, or abuse.”
 If the client claims the act was not voluntary, additional charges such as rape, forced oral copulation or unlawful sodomy could be filed as well.

 Obviously violations of the Business and Professions code can result in probation, suspension, revocation or suspension of a professional license.
 But this act isn’t just a civil matter and can also result in criminal charges.
 In most cases, the crime will be a misdemeanor punishable by up to 6 months in jail and a fine of $1000.

 If it has been found that the mental health professional had sexual relationships with two or more victims or if the therapist has a prior conviction and has at least two sexual encounters with the same patient though, then the crime may be a felony or misdemeanor.
 As a misdemeanor, it’s punishable by up to a year in jail and a fine of $1,000.
 As a felony, the penalty increases to up to 3 years in jail and you can face a fine of up to $10,000.

 Whatever the specifics of the case, the licensing Board will suspend or revoke the therapist’s license and the criminal court will bar the defendant from practicing during the period of probation.
 For non-consensual criminal acts, the therapist will also be required to register as a sex offender.

 If you have been accused of other crimes, such as forced sex charges, you may face more serious penalties, many of which will require registration on the sex offender list.
-As you can tell, these serious charges require the immediate advice and support of a top sex crime defense attorney in San Diego.
+As you can tell, these serious charges require the immediate advice and support of a sex crime defense attorney.